NEW in 2026: Medicaid Covers Community-Based Palliative Care for NJ FamilyCare Members

 NEW NJ FamilyCare (Medicaid) Community-Based Palliative Care Benefit

-Beginning April 2026, NJ FamilyCare will cover community-based palliative care for eligible members living with serious illness.
+As of April 1, 2026, NJ FamilyCare (Medicaid) covers community-based palliative care for eligible members living with serious illness.

 Palliative Care Provider Directory